Lindsey Graham: ‘Salem Witch Trials Have More Due Process’ Than The Ukraine Investigation

 As previously reported by The Inquisitr, in a Sunday tweet, Trump demanded that he be allowed to meet the whistleblower who sparked the entire controversy while also accusing House Intelligence Committee chairman Adam Schiff of treason.
 He also demanded to know who gave the anonymous whistleblower the information in the first place.

-Graham also joined the president in calling for further investigation into former vice president Joe Biden’s involvement in the dismissal of a Ukrainian investigator who was involved in a corruption probe against a company at which Biden’s son, Hunter Biden, had ties to.
+Graham also joined the president in calling for further investigation into former Vice President Joe Biden’s involvement in the dismissal of a Ukrainian investigator who was involved in a corruption probe against a company at which Biden’s son, Hunter Biden, had ties to.

 The fiery senator did have advice for the president after he was asked what he would tell Trump, who has threatened to not work with Congress on important issues as long as an impeachment inquiry is taking place.